LaurentFE/PacManClone/README.md

 - PacMan can eat pellets to increase score
 - PacMan can eat a power pellet to make them frightened
 - PacMan can eat a frightened ghost, increasing score and forcing the ghost to go resurrect at their base
-- Level is reset when all pellets have been eaten
+- Game is finished when all pellets have been eaten